Teaching is through interactive classes and individual tutorials; it involves our Canvas online learning management system.

 We make every effort to limit class sizes to 16 students.

-Regular lectures give you an opportunity to practise your listening and note-taking skills.
-Regular meetings provide you with essential information about the course and the university, and give you an opportunity to ask questions.
+Group meetings provide you with essential information about the course and the university, and give you an opportunity to ask questions.

 At the end of the course you will receive a certificate outlining your attendance, your final grades and requirements for further English language development.

 In order to successfully complete your course, you must attend a minimum of 80% of all timetabled sessions from day one of your Pre-sessional English course.
 You must pass the end of course assessments at the level required for entry onto your main course.

 With hard work and regular attendance all students can successfully complete their Pre-sessional English course.

 See our latest prospectuses to find out more about studying at Kingston: